 5. Designate an area with art supplies

 Art remains one of the best sources for open-ended play.
 Carve a space in your home that’s conducive for making art.

 You might set aside a table and chair in the kitchen nook, with the added benefit of not worrying about spills.
-Perhaps it’s an easel in the living room where he can paint, play with play dough or write with chalk.
+Perhaps it’s an easel in the living room where your child can paint, play with play dough, or write with chalk.
 Or maybe it’s the dining table, transformed into an art studio between meals.

 And keep art supplies in the same storage containers.
-Keep pencils in the same blue box, markers in the marker bag, or paints in the top drawer of his desk.
+Keep pencils in the same blue box, markers in the marker bag, or paints in the top drawer of her desk.

 6. Fill your home with open-ended toys